Bielema has happy return as Illinois pounds Wisconsin 34-10 - WHIZ News

+“I told them last night in a team meeting at the end, I had a feeling they were going to play well, and if we played our kind of football and played the way that I’ve seen them play and the way that we asked them to be coached, I thought we could have success,” said Bielema, who coached Wisconsin from 2006-12.

-Illinois (4-1, 1-1 Big Ten) scored 17 points off Wisconsin turnovers and scored the game’s final 27 points to win as a 6½-point underdog.
-The Illini sacked Graham Mertz six times and held the Badgers to 2 yards rushing on 24 carries.
+Illinois (4-1, 1-1 Big Ten) got 17 points off Wisconsin turnovers and scored the game’s final 27 points.

+The Illini sacked Graham Mertz five times and held the Badgers to 2 yards rushing on 24 carries while handing Wisconsin its most lopsided home loss since a 48-7 setback against Penn State in 2008.
+This was Illinois’ most lopsided win in the series since a 34-6 blowout of Wisconsin in 1988.

+“This was sweet,” Brown said.
+“It’s not a fluke.
+We came here expecting to win and we did.”

 Bielema was the first coach to take an opposing Big Ten team to a school he coached to a Big Ten title since John Pont coached Northwestern in a 1973 game at Indiana.
 Pont had led Indiana to a share of the 1967 Big Ten crown.

-Bielema received a smattering of boos when his name was announced in the pregame introductions, though the stands were less than 20% full at that point about half an hour before the 11 a.m. local time kickoff.
+Wisconsin fans gave Bielema a smattering of boos when his name was announced in the pregame introductions, though the stands were less than 20% full at that point, about half an hour before the 11 a.m. kickoff.

 A much larger crowd showed significantly more displeasure as the Badgers got dismantled for a second straight week.
 Wisconsin (2-3, 0-2) was coming off a 52-21 loss at No. 3 Ohio State.

+“I knew if we wanted to have a chance, we couldn’t let them run the football on us like we did a year ago,” Bielema said.
+“I bet (defensive coordinator) Ryan Walters, from last year at the end of the season to where we are now, I bet you there hasn’t been a day gone by where he hasn’t watched that film from a year ago.”

-Mertz went 4 of 4 for 54 yards on Wisconsin’s opening possession and capped the series with a 21-yard touchdown to Isaac Guerendo on third-and-8.
-But he was just 13 of 27 for 152 yards with two interceptions the rest of the way and played the last 2½ quarters with tape around his left (non-throwing) hand.
+Mertz went 4 of 4 for 54 yards on the game’s opening possession and capped the series with a 21-yard touchdown to Isaac Guerendo on third-and-8.
+But he was just 13 of 28 for 152 yards with two interceptions the rest of the way and played the last 2 1/2 quarters with tape around his left (non-throwing) hand.

+“Everyone’s got to own it,” said Wisconsin coach Paul Chryst, who was an offensive coordinator on Bielema’s Wisconsin staff from 2006-11.
+“Everyone’s a part of this whole deal, so we’ve all got to be part of the solution.”

 DeVitto went 18 of 24 for 167 yards.
 Each of his three touchdown runs was from 1 yard out.

-Note: This story has been corrected to show that Keontez Lewis, not Skyler Bell, was the injured Wisconsin receiver.